munelear/discord-translator/README.md

 Translation bot built using `discord.js` and `Google Translate API`.

-Forked for personal use and functionality significantly modified after the project was taken closed source.
-References to the original author were removed by request.
+Forked for personal use and (almost) completely rewritten after the original project was taken closed source.
+References to the original author were removed by request when they OK'ed changing the license of the existing work to unlicense.
+The only remaining code from that version of the project is essentially the flag emoji map for translating via reaction.

-The architectural style is now deliberately closely modeled similar to the boilerplate [GuideBot](https://github.com/AnIdiotsGuide/guidebot) example provided by the Idiot's Guide Community since it is likely that more novice users may be familiar with that project.
+The architectural style is now deliberately similar to the boilerplate [GuideBot](https://github.com/AnIdiotsGuide/guidebot) example provided by the Idiot's Guide Community since it is likely that more novice users may be familiar with that project.

 ## Features